 With the Aviation already spoken for, we are describing another favorite: the Paper Airplane cocktail.
 The 1903 Wright Flyer was definitely lightweight, but it wasn’t made of paper.
 Orville and Wilbur built their frame out of spruce and covered it with muslin.
 But anyone who has folded a sheet of paper and tried to make it fly can appreciate their achievement.
 We are hoping you can also appreciate the flavors of this cocktail.

-We are not sure why this drink is called the Paper Airplane.
+are not sure why <EDIT: we now understand why> this drink is called the Paper Airplane.
 It is anything but flimsy.
 We like Campari, and this drink is a great way to feature it.
 However, this may not be the one to spring on your friends if they aren’t as familiar with the bitter spectrum of flavors.
 And yet, the drink itself isn’t exactly bitter so much as dry.

 Paper Airplane Cocktail